munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 2. Started the famous Machine Learning course on Coursera by Andrew NG.
 3. Started working on a new technical blog post on Medium.

+### Day 27: July 24, 2019
+1. Started working on Week 2 of Mathematics for Machine Learning: Linear Algebra on Coursera as part of #sg_dlstarguys
+2. Continued working on Week 1 of the famous Machine Learning course on Coursera by Andrew NG.
+3. Finished working on the first draft of my new technical blog post on Medium.